 - A package may be bound successfully by using the privileges of the binder (XAPLUPRM).
 Then only the EXECUTE privilege on the package is needed to execute it.
-If at some point this package is marked invalid (for instance, if a table it depends upon is dropped and recreated), the next execution of it will cause an AUTOBIND, which will usually fail.
-In this case, AUTOBIND checks the runner for the necessary authorization, but the runner does not have the required privileges for a successful rebind.
-However, if the owner of the package is a DB2 role, and the role has the necessary authorization, AUTOBIND will succeed. - If the OWNER on the BIND command is based on secondary authorization IDs, which are not supported by RACF.
+If at some point this package is marked invalid (for instance, if a table it depends upon is dropped and re-created), the next execution of it will cause an autobind, which will usually fail.
+In this case, autobind checks the runner for the necessary authorization, but the runner does not have the required privileges for a successful rebind.
+However, if the owner of the package is a DB2 role, and the role has the necessary authorization, autobind will succeed.
+Or, if the AUTHEXIT_CHECK system parameter is set to DB2, RACF checks the owner of the package (XAPLUCHK) for the necessary privileges, and autobind will succeed. - If the OWNER on the BIND command is based on secondary authorization IDs, which are not supported by RACF.
 RACF groups should be used instead. - SET CURRENT SQLID can set a qualifier, but it cannot change authorization. - The DYNAMICRULES settings have a limited effect on which authorization ID is checked.
 Only the primary authorization ID and secondary IDs that are valid RACF groups for this user are considered.
 For dynamic statements with the DYNAMICRULES(BIND) option to work, for example, the package owner must be the primary authorization ID or one of the RACF groups of the user who executes the statements.

-However, the DYNAMICRULES settings will have the desired effect on which authorization is checked if the authorization is based on a DB2 role.
-For example, the dynamic statements with the DYNAMICRULES(BIND) option will work if a DB2 role is the owner of a plan or package or the definer of a stored procedure.
+However, the DYNAMICRULES settings will have the effect that you want on which authorization is checked if the authorization is based on a DB2 role or if the AUTHEXIT_CHECK system parameter is set to DB2.
+For example, using a DB2 role, the dynamic statements with the DYNAMICRULES(BIND) option will work if a DB2 role is the owner of a plan or package or the definer of a stored procedure.
+If the AUTHEXIT_CHECK system parameter is set to DB2, the dynamic statements with the DYNAMICRULES(BIND) option will work.

-• User-defined function and stored procedure authorizations involve several authorization IDs, such as implementer, definer, invoker, and so forth.
+- User-defined function and stored procedure authorizations involve several authorization IDs, such as implementer, definer, invoker, and so forth.
 Only the primary authorization ID and secondary IDs that are DB2 roles or RACF groups are considered.
-PSPI
+If the AUTHEXIT_CHECK system parameter is set to DB2, the user-defined function and stored procedure authorizations that involve various - authorization IDs will work.